hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

 | mgmt     | igw           | management-igw-default-gatewaydestination | gatewaydestination |
 ```

-The names should look familiar in the componentId column these are the keys under the Components sections that we've been adding to the segment.json file.
-Each of the components listed here have multiple occurrences with different types, each type is a different collection of resources that implement a function within the component.
-The cdn is a good example of this, you can have one cdn endpoint, but it can have different routes based on path you ask for in your http request.
+The names in the ComponentId column should look familiar.
+These are the keys under the Components sections that we've been adding to the segment.json file.
+Each of the components listed here has multiple occurrences with different types, each type is a different collection of resources that implement a function within the component.
+The CDN is a good example of this, you can have one CDN endpoint, but it can have different routes based on the path you ask for in your HTTP request.

-So to find the url for the http port lets look at the details of the lbport.
+So to find the URL for the HTTP port let's look at the details of the lbport.

 ```bash
 hamlet --account acct01 component describe-occurrence -n elb-apicdn-cdn attributes